Erland Cullberg: Artwork in context of Cullberg's mental illness and life(style)

-Cullberg Interview Highlights
+Cullberg interview highlights

 In 1980, Anders Widoff spoke with Cullberg in his studio.
 The artist spoke about his personal life and his artwork.
 Cullberg recalled his father and what he seemed to feel were his own failings in regards to his father's teaching.
 Cullberg's father was a Bishop of the Diocese of Västerås.
 Cullberg felt he was born in the same light as Jesus but had now become inferior to him saying, "if you step off that light, then it's down to hell direct".
 Cullberg went on to suggest that such a theme might be a good one for a painting.
 He imagined the motif as a "machine that gobbles up people."
 Cullberg claimed that he did not distinguish between good and evil himself.

 Cullberg made a distinction between his drawing and sketching and that of his painting.
 Although much of his drawing or sketching was related to his painting style, he nonetheless found that when drawing he would, or could, face a "crisis situation".
 However, in painting, Cullberg added humorously that he would become a "real bastard with the colors".
 He described his painting multiple canvases simultaneously as "feast days".

 Cullberg believed that when others saw both him and his works, they would recognize that he was trying to create, "some sort of flint-hard spiritual being...which can burst and become a song."

 For all of his success and his recognition, Cullberg simply "wished" to go to Hawaii.
 For him, going to Hawaii meant new clothes and music.
 In Hawaii, there is "song in the air."